awsdocs/amazon-ecs-developer-guide/doc_source/bootstrap_windows_container_instance.md

 + Sets the IAM roles for tasks\.
 + Sets `json-file` and `awslogs` as the available logging drivers\.

-In addition, the following options are required when you use the `awsvpc` network mode\.
+In addition, the following options are available when you use the `awsvpc` network mode\.
-+ `EnableTaskENI`: This flag turns on task networking\.
++ `EnableTaskENI`: This flag turns on task networking and is required when you use the `awsvpc` network mode\.
-+ `AwsvpcBlockIMDS`: This flag blocks IMDS
++ `AwsvpcBlockIMDS`: This optional flag blocks IMDS access for the task containers running in `awsvpc` network mode\.
-+ `AwsvpcAdditionalLocalRoutes`: This flag allows you to have additional routes\.
++ `AwsvpcAdditionalLocalRoutes`: This optional flag allows you to have additional routes\.

   Replace `ip-address` with the IP Address for the additional routes, for example 172\.31\.42\.23/32\.